 Of course, the walls got smoothed and painted this gray color and the gross carpet was pulled out and replaced with laminate hardwood.

-I was wanting a little more farmhouse in this living room, so we added this awesome accent wall with shiplap that we made from plywood (and got a new awesome gray sectional – check out these awesome gray sectionals under $1000 for some ideas if you’re wanting something like this).
+I wanted a little more farmhouse in this living room, so we added this awesome accent wall with shiplap that we made from plywood (and got a new awesome gray sectional – check out these awesome gray sectionals under $1000 for some ideas if you’re wanting something like this).

 The weird little “cubby” you see pictured here was where a fireplace used to be that was removed some years ago.
 We transformed this alcove into a farmhouse-style reading nook with storage.

-Before and after comparison of reading nook and storage bench in living room
+Before and after photos of the wall alcove turned reading nook in our living room.

 For being an old 70’s fixer-upper, the kitchen was in decent shape when we moved in.
 Cabinets are nearly spotless and the appliances were all in decent shape.